Capitol Area Council

+Non-profit organization in Texas, U.S.

 Capitol Area Council is a 501(c)(3) and local council of the Scouting America, that serves Scouts and Scouting volunteers in 15 Central Texas counties surrounding Austin.

 The council oversees programs in Bastrop, Blanco, Burnet, Caldwell, DeWitt, Fayette, Gillespie, Gonzales, Hays, Lavaca, Lee, Llano, Mason, Travis, and Williamson counties.

 History

 The first Eagle Scout west of the Mississippi, was reported to be in Shiner, Texas.

-The first troop in the Austin area was founded in 1911.Capitol Area Council was founded in 1912 as the Austin Council.
+The first troop in the Austin area was founded in 1911.
+Capitol Area Council was founded in 1912 as the Austin Council.
 In 1924, the name changed to the Austin – Travis County Council, then the Austin Area Council.

 In 2011, the council headquarters moved from the intersection of US-290 and US-183 to its present location in North Austin.
-The new location has 3100 sq ft of staff offices, training & meeting facilities and a Scout Shop.
+The new location has 3100 sq ft of staff offices, training and meeting facilities and a Scout Shop.

-February 8, 2025, the 115th anniversary, of BSA, the national council changed its name to Scouting America.
+On February 8, 2025, the 115th anniversary, of BSA, the national council changed its name to Scouting America.
 The Scout Oath, Law and program remain unchanged.